junxit/us-congress-bills-114/metadata.md

 - 2016-02-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 2 (Roll no. 67). (text: CR H662-663)
 - 2016-02-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 2 (Roll no. 67).(text: CR H662-663)
 - 2016-02-11 — Received in the Senate.
+- 2016-02-24 — Senate amendment submitted
+- 2016-07-14 — Read twice and referred to the Committee on Environment and Public Works.